May 2, 2022

 Although online events cut out the food and logistics, remember that hosting events online consumes a massive amount of energy and when thousands of people are using a software platform and electronics with electricity, that must be taken into consideration and counted to be measured and offset.

 Offset what you can't reduce from the start.
-For an event to be officially carbon neutral, whatever emissions have been calculated from the event in Net0 can be offset in the same dashboard.
-Some free online calculators offer to help but aren't always accurate.
+For an event to be officially carbon neutral, any emissions calculated from the event in Net0 can be offset in the same dashboard.
+Some free online calculators offer to help but aren't always accurate and don't give quick offset solutions.
 It's important to use Net0's precise calculator with intuitive AI at its core.

-Companies can offset by helping programs that take carbon emissions out of the atmosphere in general, or especially those that are relevant to your event or geographical location.
+Companies can offset emissions by contributing to programs that take carbon emissions out of the atmosphere in general, or especially those that are relevant to your event or geographical location.

 A carbon offset is a certificate that represents one tonne of CO2 reduction in the atmosphere.
 Buying carbon offsets for emissions you have made allows funding for projects that carbon capture and remove the emissions from the atmosphere or that reduce CO2 in the atmosphere.

-You will know that Net0's offsets are reliable because they have been verified through international standards.
-They also have independent registries so there cannot be any double-counting of carbon offsets.
-Net0 offers 200+ offsetting projects to choose from and 40 that don't need approvals and can be done in one click.
+Net0's offsets are reliable because they have been verified through international standards.
+They also have independent registries so offsets cannot be double-counted.
+Net0 offers 140+ offsetting projects to choose from and 40 that don't need approvals and can be done in one click.
 Some of our verified partners include:

-Presently, we can reduce our emissions as much as possible but there's no denying some still exist.
-Any event whether in-person or online is going to produce CO2 and now Net0 is the solution to help calculate, measure, and offset what couldn't be avoided.
-Try Net0 today to record any type of carbon emissions data that your company could be offsetting to not only enjoy carbon-neutral events but to enjoy a carbon-neutral life.
+Presently, we can reduce our emissions as much as possible but there's no denying residuals still exist.
+Any event whether in-person or online is going to produce some amount of CO2 and Net0 is the solution to help calculate, measure, and offset what couldn't be avoided.